They all spoke to me calmly and explained what would be happening. They were amazing.

 You won’t usually notice any changes to your side (peripheral) vision with this condition.

-The wet type usually develops in people who’ve already had the dry type of AMD.
+The wet type of age-related macular degeneration usually develops in people who’ve already had the dry type of AMD.
 People with wet AMD tend to experience a very sudden change in their central vision, typically only in one eye.
 If you ever have any strange symptoms, like straight lines looking wavy or blurry central vision (called visual distortion), it’s really important that you get in touch with an optometrist as soon as you can.

 Dry AMD happens when the pigment layer found under the retina (called the RPE) breaks down.
 Some cases are caused by a build-up of waste products (called drusen) underneath the macula.